Ehan1han/cs224r_deeprl_final/README.md

 This script will:
 1. Run SFT training on the SmolTalk dataset
-2. Run DPO training (using the SFT model) on the UltraFeedback dataset
+2. Run DPO training (using the SFT model) on the UltraFeedback dataset with 100 examples subset
-3. Run RLOO training on the UltraFeedback dataset
+3. Run DPO training with 500 examples subset
-4. Evaluate all three models using the Nemotron 70B reward model
+4. Evaluate all models using the Nemotron reward model
 5. Log all results to Weights & Biands

+The RLOO training section is currently commented out in the script.

 The full pipeline will run in sequence and can take several hours to complete.
 Consider using tmux to run it in the background: